 Fun Walking Activities

 Sometimes walking can become dull, especially when done alone.
 Introverted people may be fine talking to themselves in their own heads, but extroverted people may find the solitude of walking alone unsettling or boring.
-These are ideas to add some fun to your walking routine.
+These are six more ideas to add some fun to your walking route.

 List of Fun Walking Activities: